byjackpierce/Comprehensible-Input-AI-Demo/docs/demo-scenarios.md

 The air was thick with insects as we passed the edge of the pantano, its still water reflecting the evening light.

-User guess: “swamp”
+User guess: "swamp"
-🧠 LLM score: 9/10
-🧠 LLM feedback: “Very close — you’re nearly there.
-Try a more general word for that kind of area.”
+🧠 AI feedback: "Incorrect.
+Try again with the next sentence."

 ⸻